Tanzu-Solutions-Engineering/tkg-lab/docs/shared-services-cluster/09_velero_ssc.md

-# Install Velero and Setup Nightly Backup
+# Enable Data Protection and Setup Nightly Backup

 ## Install Velero client

+Even though Tanzu Mission Control will manage your data protection amd lifecycle velero on the cluster, at times it may be useful to have the velero cli.

 ```bash
 brew install velero
 ```

-## Setup AWS as a target for backups

-Follow [Velero Plugins for AWS Guide](https://github.com/vmware-tanzu/velero-plugin-for-aws#setup).
-I chose **Option 1** for **Set Permissions for Velero Step**.

-Store your credentials-velero file in `keys/` directory.

-Go to AWS console S3 service and create a bucket for cluster backups.
+## Setup Your Data Protection Target

+Follow the Tanzu Mission Control [docs](https://docs.vmware.com/en/VMware-Tanzu-Mission-Control/services/tanzumc-using/GUID-E728F568-5F1F-4963-A887-F09E2D19EA34.html) to create a data protection cloud provider account.

 >Note: Do this step regardless if you are deploying TKG to vSphere or AWS.